-The Group owns 49.9 per cent. of Izimbiwa Coal, which owns 100 per cent. of the Middelburg Operations (Graspan and Townlands) as well as the Springlake anthracite colliery located near Newcastle.
-These mines have an aggregate annual production capacity of approximately 4 million tonnes of saleable coal.
-Springlake's underground operations have been placed on care and maintenance.
+The Group owns 49.9 per cent. of Izimbiwa Coal, which owns 100 per cent. of the Middelburg Operations (Graspan and Townlands).
+These mines have an aggregate annual production capacity of approximately 3 million tonnes of saleable coal.
+A further anthracite colliery, Springlake, has been placed on care and maintenance.